 1/ SPRING AS ORIGIN

 Spring is the source or origin of something, the first or early stage of life.
 Even if we are not 100%, we can still recommit to new start.
-We used to begin our year in the springtime, in March, which is why the last months of the year are rooted in the numbers 7 (sept), 8 (oct), 9 (nov), and 10 (dec).
+We used to begin our year in the springtime, in March.
+That is why the last months of the year are rooted in the numbers that seem to be off by two - 7 (sept) for September, 8 (oct) for October, 9 (nov) for November, and 10 (dec) for December.

-For me, this spring, I resolve to a consistent bedtime, a (more) regular meditation practice, and to consistently reach out to friends.
+For me, this spring, I resolve to a consistent bedtime, meditation twice a day, and to consistently reach out to friends.
 All of these practices will enhance my wellness.
-I start again.

 2/ SPRING AS FLEXIBILITY